BryceCanyonCounty/bcc-ranch/README.md

 - Inventory system built into the ranch!
 - Export API for other scripts to interact with this one!
 - Ranch Managment menu for admins to delete ranch's, rename, and change thier radius!
+- Hire employees to work at your ranch!

 # How it works
 - Admins can make a ranch by entering the command, they will be greeted with a menu to name the ranch, insert the ranches radius, and the owners static id!